10 Rumi Quotes That Psychology Agrees With

 • Grit, as Angela Duckworth defines it, is passion + perseverance.
 It keeps you going instead of giving up when things get tough.

 • Resilience is bouncing back stronger from setbacks.
-It helps you see setbacks as temporary, and as chances to improve, not dead ends.
+It helps you see setbacks as temporary, and as chances to improve, not as the end of the road.

 So Rumi says if you want to feel truly satisfied in your life, you need to step outside of your comfort zone.